baseel-jareed/nodejs-nginx/README.md

 db_pass.txt  ...... write in it the desired database admin password

-or simply from the MyApp directory in terminal:
+or simply from the nodejs-nginx-main directory in terminal:

 echo "your_admin_username" > secrets/db_admin.txt